Tatyana Kim: Career

-Moreover, in 2020, Tatyana Bakalchuk acquired Standard-Credit Bank, which Samvel Karapetyan's Tashir Holding previously controlled.
+In 2020, Kim acquired Standard-Credit Bank, which Samvel Karapetyan's Tashir Holding previously controlled.
 The bank was renamed Wildberries Bank.
-According to information from the "Banki.ru" webpage, in October–November the same year, the bank's net assets decreased by 31.4 million rubles, and its loan portfolio lost almost 23.5 million rubles.
+According to information from the "Banki.ru" webpage, in October or November of the same year, the bank's net assets decreased by 31.4 million rubles, and its loan portfolio lost almost 23.5 million rubles.
 Furthermore, according to the "Bank Analysis" website, at the beginning of 2022, more than 65% of Standard-Credit's assets consisted of credits.
-Some media argue that the bank's purchase was necessary to withdraw cash from the debt-ridden retailer.
+Some media speculate that the bank's purchase was necessary to withdraw cash from the debt-ridden retailer.

-From 2021 to 2022, Bakalchuk was a member of the supervisory board of VTB Bank, which is an entirely pro-Kremlin bank.
+From 2021 to 2022, Kim was a member of the supervisory board of VTB Bank, which is majority state-owned.
 In December 2021, she joined the All-Russia People's Front.

 In 2021, the Russian Ministry of Digital Development added four new categories (including e-commerce) to the list of preinstalled applications.
 Only Wildberries could meet the proposed criteria.

 In 2022, the Ministry of Industry and Trade publicly stated that the online market Wildberries sells counterfeit products.

-After the outbreak of the Russo-Ukrainian War, Bakalchuk was reportedly personally involved in talks with the Russian Federal AntiMonopoly Service over the legalising parallel imports (importing products from abroad without the permission of the trademark owner).
+After the outbreak of the Russo-Ukrainian War, Kim was allegedly directly involved in talks with the Russian Federal AntiMonopoly Service over legalizing parallel imports (importing products from abroad without the permission of the trademark owner).

-The sales turnover of Wildberries increased in 2022.
-Compared to 2021, it grew by 98% and amounted to 1.669 trillion rubles.
-This sum constitutes one-third of the total sales turnover of Russian online commerce in 2022.
+In 2022 the sales turnover of Wildberries increased by 98%, amounting to 1.669 trillion rubles.
+The sum constituted one-third of total sales turnover of Russian online commerce in 2022.

-In April 2023, Tatyana Bakalchuk announced the search for a new Russian-language brand instead of Wildberries due to the ban on using foreign words in Russian advertising.
+In April 2023, Kim announced the search for a new Russian-language brand instead of Wildberries due to the ban on using foreign words in Russian advertising.
 In 2022, the marketplace changed the name of its website to Yagodki for one day as part of a marketing campaign.